No. 17 Arizona opens with a 117-75 win over Nicholls State

 Tubelis had 11 points and three assists in Arizona’s big opening run, leaving Nicholls State and coach Austin Claunch struggling to find a way to stop him.

-The 6-foot-11 forward used his added strength to bully the Colonels inside and his agility to knife through them, scoring 20 points by halftime.
+The 6-foot-11 forward used his added strength to bully the Colonels inside and his agility to go through them, scoring 20 points by halftime.
 He finished with seven rebounds and six assists.

 Tubelis also helped anchor a big Arizona lineup that made it tough for Nicholls State to get any good early looks at the basket.
 The Colonels missed 13 of their first 14 shots before getting a few to fall.